stela2502/Singularity_Tutorial/docs/index.md

 Bootstrap: docker
 From: alpine:latest  # Use the latest Alpine Linux image as the base

-%help
-    This container provides a minimal environment with:
-    - Python (with JupyterLab)
-    - R
-    - R-Jupyter integration
-    Based on Alpine Linux.

 %post
     # Update the package index and install essential packages